Marking and Signing Crosswalks

 Overhead signs and flashing beacons

 School crosswalks with overhead signs (and sometimes flashing beacons) may be helpful in alerting drivers of a busy crossing at a wide or higher speed street.
 These are usually placed at mid-block crossings but can be used at intersections with uncontrolled crossings.
-Overhead signs are easier for drivers to see in cases where on-street parking, street trees, or other visual obstructions.
+Overhead signs are easier for drivers to see in cases where on-street parking, street trees, or other visual obstructions exist.
 Flashing beacons at a marked crosswalk may draw additional attention to the crosswalk.
-In a busy urban environment, flashing beacons may not provide much benefit, while on a rural road, they may increase driver awareness of the crosswalk.
+The beacons can be set with a timer to flash only during crossing times, or can be pedestrian-activated by an automatic detector or push button such that they only flash when pedestrians are present.
 In other locations the beacons are set with a timer to flash only during crossing times, or are pedestrian-activated by an automatic detector or push button and only flash when pedestrians are present.

 Image: Provided by PBIC Designing for Pedestrian Safety Course.